ahgroup/DSAIRM/auxilliary/to-do.md

 * Change structure of simulate_ functions such that each one returns a list.
 At least one list element, called ts or dat, should contain data.
 Other things can be returned.
 Time-series dataframe should be returned with columns "Time" followed by variable names.
 Other simulations should return a data frame with columns xvals/yvals/varnames.

-* Change documentation creation: Have a single Rmd file in the app folder.
+* Change documentation creation: Have a single Rmd file and its html equivalent (could we skip that) in the app folder.
 Merge functionality of generate_HTMLfiles and generate_instrction_tabs such that on loading/opening the app, the Rmd file is processed displayed.
 Ideally without saving the html files that are currently in the www/ subfolder.
 Instead, just create properly formated tabs on the fly (check if that's fast enough).
 Update vignettes and docfordevelopers accordingly.
+Done in DSAIDE for 1st app, almost working.

 * Add learning objectives to each overview tab

 * Check all refs: Add Satelli04 to bib file

+* Continue streamlining code base to make it more general/modular/flexible

+* Write up all solutions

+* Make sure to follow ROpenSci guidelines, submit for review: https://github.com/ropensci/onboarding

+* Consider making a website for the package with  http://pkgdown.r-lib.org

+* Run package through 'goodpractice': https://github.com/MangoTheCat/goodpractice/ - tried, not sure this package works

 #Further apps that could be implemented
 * More complicated HCV PK/PD (SISMID-U4-3/4)